zouantchaw/rails-create-action-readme-onl01-seng-ft-032320/README.md

 ![Missing Create Template Error](https://s3.amazonaws.com/flatiron-bucket/readme-lessons/template_error_create.png)

-If you open up the console you will see that even though we ran into an error page, the record was successfully created in the database, so the form and `create` action are working properly.
+If you open up the console you will see that even though we ran into an error page.
+The record was successfully created in the database, so the form and `create` action are working properly.
 How do you know if the record was successfully created?
 There are a couple of ways:

 1. If you look at the record in the console by running `Post.last` it will show the record that was created and we can look at the `created_at` attribute to ensure the timestamp is current.
 2. If you scroll up through the Rails server logs you can see that it prints out the SQL showing that the record was successfully created (example is below)